aikige/svgSimpleImages/README.md

 # SVG Simple Images

-This project is used to publish SVG images that I creted for myself, but might be useful for others.
+This project is used to publish SVG images that I created for myself, but might be useful for others.
-Most of imaes are created using [Inkscape](https://inkscape.org/).
+Most of images are created using [Inkscape](https://inkscape.org/).

 Since I believe SVG is a kind of code, [MIT License](LICENSE) is applied to all contents in this page.